sanglech/APS490/README.md

 Project was in collaberation with Defense Research of Canada.

-Team DRDC2: Tingcheng Cui, Christian Sangle, Chong Wang
+Team DRDC2: Tingcheng Cui, Christian Sangle, Chong Wang.